datamade/school-report-cards/README.md

 If you run `make csv` the program will

 1. Download ISBE report card data from 1997-2015
-2. Convert the fixed with files to csv format, with normalized column names
+2. Convert the fixed width files to csv format, with year-over-year normalized column names

 If you run `make database` the program will import the data into normalized tables in a postgresql database